Online Music Dictionary Beginning With S

 Soprano: The highest female vocal range, above alto.

-Staff: The five horizontal lines upon which music is written.
-Usually including a clef, and having a time signature and key signature.
+Staff: The five horizontal lines on which music is written.
+It usually includes a clef, and having a time signature and key signature.

 Stop: Mechanism of a pipe organ that controls the entry of air from the pressurized wind chest into a specific set of pipes to select a particular timbre; the register (rank) of organ pipes controlled by a stop.